 A: During the clerkship, he did.
 He had lunch with his clerks every day at the bank cafeteria across the street, and we talked about what was going on in the cases, what arguments were working or not working, and career possibilities.
 My judge was also a great storyteller, and we learned a lot from that.

 Q: Many law students and junior associates are concerned that accepting a clerkship will mean sacrificing or risking law firm employment.
 In your opinion as a partner at a law firm, how do you think clerkships impact hiring decisions?

 A: My impression is that a clerkship can only add to the perceived value of an applicant, for the reasons described in response to the first question.
 I gather that some clerkships go on for more than a year, and I’m guessing that there are diminishing returns from those longer clerkships in the eyes of law firms, but a clerkship of a year or even two can only be beneficial, I think.

-Q: Relatedly, what value do you think clerkships bring to a law firm or to your practice area specifically?
+Q: On a similar note, what value do you think clerkships bring to a law firm or to your practice area specifically?

 A: It brings associates with some real-world (or, more precisely, real courtroom) experience which gives them a leg up in the advocacy that is essential to a litigation practice.

 Q: Are there any tips you can offer soon-to-be law clerks to help them thrive during their clerkship?